clarkd/simplemde-markdown-editor/README.md

 * All done!

 ## Release Notes
+### 0.3
+* Added ability to add links to Umbraco content nodes using the Content Picker
 ### 0.2
 * Fix truncation when stored in DB
 * Fix cursor moving back to 0,0 when using toolbar